 - 1. An individual who wishes to be endorsed as a course coordinator must: - a.
 Be endorsed as an EMS instructor. - b.
 Serve as co-coordinator of one approved course with an endorsed course coordinator within one year of the course coordinator training. - c.
 Must have co-coordinated a course equivalent to that for which they will be functioning as a course coordinator. - d.
-Complete the BEMS -sponsored course for new course coordinators. - e.
-Submit a signed evaluation and recommendation from the course coordinator of the course for which they functioned as the co-coordinator. - f.
-Complete endorsement requirements within one year of completion of the BEMS -sponsored course for new course coordinators.
+Complete the bureau's course for new course coordinators within one year before the date of the application.

-- g.
-Submit an application and pay all applicable fees. - h.
+- e.
+Submit documentation showing completion of a minimum of 30 hours of EMS instruction no more than one year before the date of application - f.
+Submit a signed written evaluation and recommendation from the course coordinator in which the applicant co-coordinated a course. - g.
+Complete endorsement requirements within one year of completion of the BEMS -sponsored course for new course coordinators. - h.
+Submit an application and pay all applicable fees. - i.
 Sign and submit (every two years) the "Course Coordinator Contract" to the department agreeing to abide by the standards and procedures in the then-current Course Coordinator Manual.
 This is done with the application. - 2.
 A course coordinator may only coordinate courses up to the license level to which the course coordinator is certified.
 For example: a course coordinator, who is only licensed as an EMT, may only coordinate EMT courses. - 3.
 A course coordinator must abide by the terms of the "Course Coordinator Contract" and comply with the standards and procedures in the Course Coordinator Manual as incorporated into the "Course Coordinator Contract." - 4.
 A course coordinator must maintain an EMS instructor endorsement and the EMS license for the level that the course coordinator is certified to coordinate.
 If an individual's EMS license or EMS Instructor endorsement lapses, the course coordinator endorsement is invalid until the EMS license or EMS Instructor Endorsement is renewed. - 5.
 The first course coordinated by a new instructor will be probationary and will be evaluated for: - a.
 Compliance with BEMS standards. - b.
 Student performance.